zoetrope/website-operator/README.md

   branch: main
 ```

-You can setting `jobScript` by above procedure
+You can setting `afterBuildScript` by above procedure

 ### Build Images